 Lauren was diagnosed with Rheumatoid Arthritis.
 The doctor recommended gymnastics (different doctor, different state).
 Although movement of the joints was not easy for Lauren, gymnastics encouraged mobility.
 Lauren learned to trust her body and her body learned to bend.
 Gymnastics offered a fun and encouraging atmosphere for physical development.

 Makenzie was timid.
 She didn’t like leaving her mom.
 She didn’t like walking on the beam.
 She didn’t like going upside-down.
 A couple of years passed, and Makenzie’s mom continued to bring her to gymnastics.
-Today, Makenzie loves walking on the high beam.
-She loves showing off her bridge kick-over.
-Makenzie loves gymnastics and her mom loves the confidence it’s given Makenzie.
+Eventually, Makenzie loved walking on the high beam.
+She loved showing off her bridge kick-over.
+Makenzie loved gymnastics and her mom loved the confidence it gave Makenzie.

 How Can You Get Involved?

-Compare your local gyms: After you have found the gyms that are within a comfortable commute, compare!
+Compare your local gyms: After you have found gyms within a comfortable commute, compare!
 If you have multiple options in your area, walk into them all.
 Observation is key.
 If you’re interested in the competitive program, watch a team workout.
-Talk to the director or parents in the stands.
+Talk to the director.
 If you want a recreational approach, observe a class your child will be attending.
 Ask about extra programs and activities that may be offered.
 Decide which gym “feels right”.